justnonamenoname/lifeticle/readme.md

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/bind.png" width="400">
 The properties of emergence can be obtained by modeling, for example: knowing the properties of a water molecule, by modeling a multitude of molecules, we can obtain the properties of water.
 The problem of pointwise binding requires a separate physical law, which also points to the fundamentality of qualia (the issue is discussed in the section on the connection between qualia and the brain).
-If we find a neuron that contains information about a red color point, then the question arises: why does this lead to the color red?
-Without introducing qualia as a separate entity, it cannot be avoided.
+If we find a neuron that contains information about a red color point, then the question arises: why does this result in the experience of red, and without introducing qualia as a separate entity, it cannot be avoided.
-The fact that the brain is divided into regions, and that these regions influence qualia generation, does not contradict the existence of signal convergence for qualia to a central point - whose absence leads to the binding problem.
+The fact that the brain is divided into regions and that they influence the generation of qualia, does not contradict the existence of signal convergence for qualia into a central point, the absence of which leads to the binding problem.
 No separation of qualia across different parts of the brain was found.
 The functional part of the brain relates to the "easy problem of consciousness"/"access consciousness".
-To say qualia don't exist as a distinct phenomenon and based on information is equivalent in meaning to claiming a monitor resides in a processor.
+To say that qualia, as a separate phenomenon, do not exist and are merely based on information is equivalent in meaning to the idea that the processor displays information without a monitor.
 The non-existence of qualia would mean that a person has no visual perception, no auditory experience, no pain sensation, and the organism functions without phenomenal consciousness.
 Qualia are not something separate, they are connected to the carrier of consciousness.
 In informational theories there are no qualia and no consciousness carrier to which they are directed, they do not solve the problem of pointwise binding.